Large time effective kinetics $\beta$-functions for quantum (2 + p)-spin glass II: Effective vertex expansion, local potential approximation and symmetries: Venturing beyond symmetric phase

-Let us move on to the construction of the theory space.
-We keep for the kinetic action (power 2 of the field) the form given in \eqref{2ptsvertexExp} for the vertex expansion, disregarding the flows of the anomalous dimensions.
-However, we must include non-local and multi-replica contributions:
+Let us now address the construction of the theory space.
+For the kinetic action (field power 2), we retain the form provided in \eqref{2ptsvertexExp} for the vertex expansion, while disregarding the flows of the anomalous dimensions.
+However, we must incorporate non-local and multi-replica contributions:

-The coupling $q_{\alpha\beta}(k)$ is between different replicas at different times, and $q_{\alpha\beta}^\prime(k)$ is a coupling between different replicas at the same time.
-For simplicity in the rest of this section, we assume replica symmetry $q_{\alpha\beta}^\prime(k)=:q^\prime(k)$.
-Mathematically, these couplings describe the flow of the disorder effects, and as pointed out in our previous work \cite{lahoche2024largetimeeffectivekinetics}, the flow of these couplings is closely related to the appearance of finite-scale singularities -- see also Figure \ref{figplotVq} and discussion before.
-It should be noted that the operator $q$ which can also be interpreted as random magnetic field, breaks the time translation invariance in the symmetric phase, but only asymptotically, since these contributions are invisible at frequencies $\omega \neq 0$.
-If we limit ourselves to not having a random magnetic field, the presence of this $q$ coupling may seem somewhat artificial, and we will see below that it introduces some difficulties.
-Physically, one could think of a more realistic operator also breaking the time translation invariance, analogous to the choice we made in \cite{lahoche2023functional}:
+The coupling $q_{\alpha\beta}(k)$ acts between different replicas at different times, whereas $q_{\alpha\beta}^\prime(k)$ represents a coupling between different replicas at the same time.
+For simplicity, throughout this section, we assume replica symmetry, setting $q_{\alpha\beta}^\prime(k) =: q^\prime(k)$.
+Mathematically, these couplings govern the RG flow of disorder effects; as highlighted in our previous work \cite{lahoche2024largetimeeffectivekinetics}, their evolution is closely tied to the emergence of finite-scale singularities (see also Figure \ref{figplotVq} and the preceding discussion).
+Note that the operator $q$, which may be interpreted as a random magnetic field, breaks time-translation invariance in the symmetric phase; however, this symmetry breaking is only asymptotic, as these contributions vanish at frequencies $\omega \neq 0$.
+If we assume the absence of a random magnetic field, the presence of the $q$ coupling may appear somewhat artificial, and as we shall see, it introduces certain technical difficulties.
+Physically, one might consider a more realistic operator that also breaks time-translation invariance, analogous to the choice made in \cite{lahoche2023functional}:

-Although the breaking of time-translation invariance is also a characteristic of glassy phases, we will ignore these effects for the moment, focusing on the correlations between replicas.
+Although the breaking of time-translation invariance is also a characteristic of glassy phases, we will neglect these effects for the moment to focus on inter-replica correlations.

-Now consider the interaction part of the effective average action.
-Keeping only the bi-local contributions \cite{lahoche2024frequency}, the interaction part of the action moreover reads (see also \cite{tarjus2008nonperturbative}):
+Now consider the interaction component of the effective average action.
+Retaining only the bi-local contributions \cite{lahoche2024frequency}, the interaction part of the action is expressed as (see also \cite{tarjus2008nonperturbative}):

 where $\bm{M}_{\alpha}=(M_{1\alpha},\cdots , M_{N\alpha})$, $\bm{M}_\alpha^2:=\sum_i M_{i\alpha}^2$, and